-On the School of Medicine campus, the Biomedical Graduate Programs Office administers 8 Doctor of Philosophy programs in the biomedical sciences, Master of Science programs in 11 biomedical disciplines, Master of Healthcare Leadership programs in 1 discipline, and graduate certificates in 3 biomedical disciplines.
-All programs of study, joint degree programs, certificates, and concentrations subject to this Graduate Bulletin are noted in bold below.
+On the School of Medicine campus, the Biomedical Graduate Programs Office administers 9 Doctor of Philosophy programs in the biomedical sciences, Master of Science programs in 13 biomedical disciplines, Master of Healthcare Leadership programs in 1 discipline, and graduate certificates in 4 biomedical disciplines.
 All other programs, including the Doctoral programs in biology, chemistry, and physics, and Master degree programs in 22 disciplines, are administered by the Graduate School office based on the Arts and Sciences campus and covered by a separate Graduate Bulletin.
 The Graduate School also offers 15 joint degree programs in conjunction with the Wake Forest School of Medicine, School of Business, School of Divinity, and School of Law; as well as 13 certificate programs.
 Contact information on all programs and certificates of study may be found on our website at http://graduate.wfu.edu.